 - 1. The following courses are required: PSCI 1302, 1303, and 3317. - 2.
-The balance of the credit hours may be selected from the list of required Political Science electives: PSCI 1300, 2313, 3310, 3329, 3317, 3328, 3315, 4300, 4319, 4318, 4317, 4308, and 4307. - 3.
+The balance of the credit hours may be selected from the list of Political Science electives consistent with students' interests, developed in consultation with Political Science faculty - 3.
 A grade of "C" or higher is required in all minor courses.